elixir-europe/rdmkit/pages/national_resources/cy_resources.md

 The [Cyprus National Initiatives for Open Science in Europe – NI4OS Europe](https://ni4os.eu/overview/), aims to be a core contributor to the [European Open Science Cloud (EOSC)](https://www.eosc-portal.eu/) service portfolio, commit to EOSC governance and ensure inclusiveness on the European level for enabling global Open Science

 The [Cyprus Institite of Neurology and Genetics (CING)](https://www.cing.ac.cy/) acted as a hub for COVID-19 data during the pandemic.
-CING was involved in biosample collection and high-throughput data anlaysis of samples using Next Generation Sequencing (NGS).
+CING was involved in biosample collection and high-throughput data analysis of samples using Next Generation Sequencing (NGS).

 The development of the [Cyprus Biobank](http://www.biobank.cy/) came with the success in funding by the European Commission in the framework of program H2020-WIDESPREAD-01-2018-2019: Teaming Phase 2, for €15mi for 7 years.